Limited Partnerships: What You Should Know

 That said, in this type of partnership, the limited partners have very little control over daily business decisions and operations.
 It’s up to the general partner to make all day-to-day business decisions.

-In terms of tax treatments, profits from a limited partnership will pass through to personal tax returns for both limited and general partners.
+In terms of tax treatments, profits from a limited partnership will pass through to personal tax returns.
+This is the case for both limited and general partners.
 However, general partners will be required to pay self-employment taxes on their income from the partnership.

 The Pros of Structuring Your Business as a Limited Partnership: